Jaffna Peninsula: Agriculture

 Total paddy land available for the cultivation is 12,000 ha.
 Of which nearly 8000 ha (64.6%) is being cultivated.
 About 2000 ha of paddy land is being identified as marginal due to the salinity problem.
-Paddy is cultivated as mono crop in 85% of the paddy land and in the balance 15% paddy is followed by vegetable and field crops with the help of available irrigation.
+Paddy is cultivated as mono-crop in 85% of the paddy land and in the balance, 15% of paddy is followed by vegetable and field crops with the help of available irrigation.
 The average yield is about 50 bushels per acre (2.5 mt/ha).
-However, 30 40% of farmers who cultivate improved varieties are able to obtain yield of 70 bushels per acre (3.5 mt/ha).
+However, 30 40% of farmers who cultivate improved varieties are able to obtain a yield of 70 bushels per acre (3.5 mt/ha).